FredHutch/s3tagcrawler/README.md

 # Upload and Tag Tool

 This is a tool that uploads files in `/fh/fast` to Amazon S3, and tags them according to a CSV file that you provide.
+There's also an option to (re-)tag existing files in S3 (without uploading).

 **IMPORTANT NOTE**: This program is designed to use every available CPU core and upload a file on each core. **Do not run this program on the rhino